intel/llm-on-ray/tools/redpajama_data_processing/README.md

 ```python
 python preprocess_full.py -h
 ```
 We recommend users to first download the RedPajama dataset to local disk and preprocess the data per data source.
-The following command will download the full dataset to your local disk:
+It can avoid network problems during the preprocessing.
+The following command will download the full RedPajama dataset to your local disk:
 ```bash
 wget 'https://data.together.xyz/redpajama-data-1T/v1.0.0/urls.txt'
 while read line; do